yubychko/warinukraine/README.md

   - **region_names.csv** is a list of standardized names of regions in Ukraine that will be used to graph maps.

 ## Results

+The **time series graph** shows the number of political violence events in the most affected regions from 2018 to the present day by months.
+Russia invaded east and south of Ukraine in 2014 which is represented by political violence in Donetsk and Luhansk prior to the full-scale invasion.
+The graph shows a rapid increase in political violence with full-scale invasion.